Student governments in the United States: Structures

 Many student governments are structured similarly to the federal government of the United States, consisting of distinct executive, legislative, and judicial branches.
 These structures often include elements which are not found in the federal government (e.g. legislative veto, programming branches which may or may not be independent from the executive branch, initiative, recall, referendum).
 Just like the federal government, these governments have the trappings of a presidential system, with a separation of powers between branches and a presidential veto.
 This is by far the most common type of structure, and is found in model student government constitutions and by-laws.
 Most executive branch officers are elected institution-wide, while some community and technical colleges, because of poor turnout, have resorted to choosing leaders from campus clubs and organizations.

 The vast majority of student governments operate under a two branch system, with an executive and legislative branch.
 The judicial branch is far less common, but frequently exists at public colleges and universities.

-Examples

-Many institutions with significant graduate, law, and medical school programs have separate student governments for the graduate and undergraduate student bodies.
-Similarly, multiple undergraduate student governments sometimes form to address specific facets of university decision-making.
-At the University of Texas, for example, students are served by three equal and independent student governance organizations: the Student Government represents students generally, but focuses on undergraduate student life matters; the Senate of College Councils represents undergraduate and graduate students in academic affairs; and the Graduate Student Assembly represents graduate students in both academic and student affairs.
-While some student governments incorporate undergraduates and graduates together, at the University of Oklahoma, for example, the legislature is bicameral: The Graduate Student Senate and the Undergraduate Student Congress.
-Florida Atlantic University, with multiple campuses, elects a university-wide student government president, then elects campus "governors" and representatives serving each specific campus.

 Responsibilities

 Within their capacity as representatives of the student body, student governments may fulfill a range of responsibilities, such as: